heroscaperguy/stuff-to-share/README.md

 Duolingo https://www.duolingo.com/ One of the best language learning websites (and yes it even includes some fictional languages).

+Paperrater https://www.paperrater.com/free_paper_grader Copy/paste your paper into the textbox and it will critique it in various gramatical fields.
+Good for getting a first (not final, just in case) look at a paper that you are writing.

 Life
 Avast passwords https://www.avast.com/passwords#pc Best free password manager, so that you don’t have just one password for everything which can cause numerous problems.